jalibras/coop/README.md

 # Installation

-requires python 3.4 and Django 1.10.
+requires python 3.4, Django 1.10 and Boostrap 3.3.
 Clone the repo and then run

 $ cd coop/coop